kazupon/sandbox-github-actions/README.md

 # sandbox-github-actions

-This is sandbox project for github actions
+This is sandbox project for github actions.